apollographql/circleci-orb-oss-ci-cd-tooling/README.md

 The [`circleci` CLI
 tool](https://circleci.com/docs/2.0/creating-orbs/#get-the-new-circleci-cli) is
 used to release.
-As an example, to publish a new `apollo/oss-ci-cd-tooling` orb from its source in `src/oss-ci-cd-tooling` as version `0.0.2`, one could
+(If you use [direnv](https://direnv.net/), just run `direnv allow` to install the CLI locally in the repo.)
+As an example, to publish a new `apollo/oss-ci-cd-tooling` orb from its source in `src/oss-ci-cd-tooling` as version `0.0.2`, one could run:
-run:

 ```
 circleci orbs publish src/oss-ci-cd-tooling/orb.yaml apollo/oss-ci-cd-tooling@0.0.2